modifyhq/readme-example/README.md

 ## Commit changes to Git

-Changes to markdown and yaml files in your repo are saved to your working copy in Modify's database.
+Changes to files on a workspace branch are saved to your working copy in Modify's database.

-To commit changes to Git, click the repository's `Commit` button, add a commit message and select the files you want to commit.
+To commit changes to Git, click the repository's Commit button, add a commit message and select the files you want to commit.

-In Git terms, this operation stages, commits and pushes to your repo all in one.
+In Git terms, this operation stages, commits and pushes to your repository all in one.

-To inspect your commit history, hover over a file in your tree and click the `History` button.
+To inspect your commit history, hover over a file in your tree and click the History icon.
 Clicking the commit hash will show a diff.

 ## Branch your workspace

-You can branch your workspace if:
+You'll want to branch your workspace if:

 - You want to work in isolation from your team, or
 - You are using a GitHub or Bitbucket connector and so must branch before you can edit files.

-To create a workspace branch, click the repository's `Branch` button and complete the form.
+To create a workspace branch, click the repository's Branch button and complete the form.

-Branching your workspace branches all of its connectors and their contents, including directories, files and working copy.
+Branching your workspace creates a copy of  branches all of its connectors and their contents, including directories, files and working copy.

 ## Merge changes

-If you want to merge changes quickly into another branch, use the repository's merge button.
+If you want to quickly merge changes from one branch to another branch, use the repository's merge button and select a target and source branch.

-If you want to do a multi-user review with automated checks before merging, create a review on the `Reviews` page.
+If you want to do a multi-user review with automated checks before merging, create a review on the Reviews page.